yosbel-penate/SemanticSearchLangChaing/readme.md

+Welcome to our artificial intelligence application for PDF document retrieval!
+This innovative tool has been developed by Yosbel Peñate, a technology and programming expert, with the aim of facilitating the search and understanding of information in PDF documents.
+With this application, you can ask questions about any PDF document you wish to consult.
+The artificial intelligence will analyze the content of the document and provide you with the most accurate and relevant answers.
+Additionally, you can save your favorite documents for easy access at any time.
+It is important to emphasize that all documents consulted through our application are protected by copyright.
+Therefore, it is essential to respect intellectual property and use them solely for educational or informational purposes.

 ¡Bienvenidos a nuestra aplicación de inteligencia artificial para la consulta de documentos PDF!
 Esta innovadora herramienta ha sido desarrollada por Yosbel Peñate, un experto en tecnología y programación, con el objetivo